- Serums deliver a concentration of active ingredients to the skin.

 Due to their powerful active ingredients, the regular use of serums can improve the health of your combination skin.

 The best results will be achieved by targeting your application of ingredients to the areas where they’re needed and avoiding certain combinations of ingredients, such as retinol with vitamin C.

-You’ll soon find that the regular use of a serum improves the overall look and feel of your combination skin.
+With time, the regular use of a serum will improve the overall look and feel of your combination skin.

 - Pullar, J. M., Carr, A. C., & Vissers, M. (2017).
 The Roles of Vitamin C in Skin Health.
 Nutrients, 9(8), 866. doi:10.3390/nu9080866

 - Garre, A., Narda, M., Valderas-Martinez, P., Piquero, J., & Granger, C. (2018).
 Antiaging effects of a novel facial serum containing L-Ascorbic acid, proteoglycans, and proteoglycan-stimulating tripeptide: ex vivo skin explant studies and in vivo clinical studies in women.
 Clinical, cosmetic and investigational dermatology, 11, 253–263. doi:10.2147/CCID.S161352